abhishek-sen/NinjaPuzzle2/README.md

 -----------------

 I have implemented and tested the code from IntelliJ IDE and didn't find enough time to test the code by running from command line.
-At this point, we need to change the input game configuration file by modifying the variables "configFile" and "outFile" with appropriate file path.
+At this point, we need to change the input game configuration file by modifying the variables "configFile" and "outFile" (defined on main.java) with appropriate file path.

 Output format :
 --------------